Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Unit-Level Economics

-36 townhome-style units sold individually as real property
+36 townhomes sold individually as real property

-Target sale price: ~$315K per unit
+Target sale price: ~$315K per townhome

-Designed for FHA-qualified, entry-level buyers
+Designed for Fannie-Mae-qualified, entry-level buyers

 Positioned below market pricing to support absorption